 - The supplementary application will appear as a part of the Graduate School's electronic application once the applicant selects Entomology.

 - Applicants must submit resume or CV electronically through the supplementary application (preferred) or via email to the Student Services Coordinator, Sara Rodock.

-- Applicants must submit two official sets of transcripts for all previous undergraduate and graduate study.
+- Applicants must submit official transcripts for all previous undergraduate and graduate study.

-- Applicants are asked to upload unofficial transcripts electronically through the supplementary application, applicants should note that this does not replace the need to have official hard copy transcripts sent as a part of the application (unless your institution does official transcripts electronically), applicants should not submit unofficial transcripts via email.
+- Applicants also need upload a single PDF with all of their unofficial transcripts electronically through the supplementary application, applicants should note that this does not replace the need to have official hard copy transcripts sent as a part of the application, applicants should not submit unofficial transcripts via email.